yvzn/antauvido/README.md

 - Optional: [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator#get-the-storage-emulator)

 An *Azure storage account* is required to temporarily store and cache the documents.
 The storage account connection string has to be configured in the `AzureWebJobsStorage` setting in `api/src/local.settings.json`.

+The storage account is cleaned up regularly from empty documents and old documents older - so the storage account size should never be too large.

 ##### Option 1